buttercup/datasources/README.md

 **Note**: The first argument `"custom"` should match the `type` property in the object presentation of the datasource.

+#### Implementing OAuth2
+If your datasource uses OAuth2 and stores tokens on it, you should use the following 2 public instance properties:

+ * `Datasource#token` - The access token
+ * `Datasource#refreshToken` - The refresh token, if available

+Buttercup looks for these internally when doing updates to vault sources (saved on the device).
+If tokens are updated at some point, Buttercup will read from these to ensure the local (encrypted) copy is kept up to date.

+If you update tokens at any point, make sure to emit an event: `this.emit("updated")`.
+Emit the event after the properties are updated so that Buttercup correctly performs the save process with the right values.

 ## Compatibility
 This library uses `webdav` under the hood for WebDAV-related requests.
 This in turn uses `node-fetch` to make requests, but this won't work in every environment.
 You can override it easily: